Last updated on May 9th, 2026 at 04:15 pm

 Madagascar Palm Plant in a decorative pot

 It is a single-trunk plant.
-Aphids and spider mites will attack this plant but spraying with good organic insecticides like neem oil, or insecticidal soaps, or spraying with houseplant insecticides.
+Aphids and spider mites will attack this plant, but spraying with good organic insecticides like neem oil, insecticidal soaps, or houseplant insecticides.

 Problems with Madagascar Palm Plant